IT19395906/food-calculator/README.md

 # food-calculator

-create an application which helps them calculate which size of pizza is best for group bookings.
+create an application which calculate which size of pizza is best for group bookings.

 The application must let the user enter: